 Join our mailing list to keep up-to-date with our latest news and eventsSubscribe to our newsletter

-During World War II, Meisels was a central figure in the New Yiddish Theatre in Adler Street as a playwright and prompter.
+This Yiddish typewriter belonged to the playwright Abish Meisels.During World War II, Meisels was a central figure in the New Yiddish Theatre in Adler Street as a playwright and prompter.